ong-zijian/CSIT_SE_Mini_Challenge_23/README.md

 ### To Pull
 1. Ensure that you have installed docker
 2. Run docker desktop app
+3. Open a terminal window
-3. Run `docker pull smuozj/rabbit_se_challenge:1.0.0`
+4. Run `docker pull smuozj/rabbit_se_challenge:1.0.0`
-4. Run `docker run -p 8080 smuozj/rabbit_se_challenge:1.0.0` wait till you see "Pinged your deployment.
+5. Run `docker run -p 8080 smuozj/rabbit_se_challenge:1.0.0` wait till you see "Pinged your deployment.
 You successfully connected to MongoDB!"
-5. Go to docker desktop and check the port number. it will show like `44321:8080`.
+6. Go to docker desktop and check the port number. it will show like `44321:8080`.
 Hover over and it will show you what is the url.
 Usually it will be like `http://localhost:44321`

 ### To run:
 Go to Postman or Chrome and run get commands: